ros2/demos/lifecycle/README.rst

 .. code-block:: bash

-   [lc_listener] notify callback: Transition from state unconfigured to configuring [lc_listener] notify callback: Transition from state configuring to inactive
+   [lc_listener]: notify callback: Transition from state inactive to activating
+   [lc_listener]: notify callback: Transition from state activating to active

 The difference to the transition event before is that our listener now also receives the actual published data.